Abdul-MughisA/AAM-Project/Planning & Notes/Tasks.md

 - [ ] Create 60 tests that will make sure the program functions as expected

 ## Cosmetics
-- [ ] Assemble information into Word document
+- [ ] Assemble information into document